TheSavageTeddy/TheSavageTeddy.github.io/content/posts/ret2libm-iris2023/index.md

 PIE:      PIE enabled
 ```

-Using `pwngdb` we find the offset to be `16` bytes until we overwrite the return pointer.
+Using `pwndbg` we find the offset to be `16` bytes until we overwrite the return pointer.

 # Exploitation